 There is a network of public footpaths and bridleways across it for the public to enjoy.
 We have also created further permitted paths and bridleways which the public may use to enhance their access to the surrounding countryside.
 You are very welcome to walk the clearly waymarked routes on the farm but please keep to the paths and also note that it is not possible to permit access to some areas of the farm for safety, environmental and management reasons.
 As many of our fields inter-connect, there are a lot of gates on some sections.
 If we have livestock grazing on a large area we will often tie the gates open so the animals can wander from field-to-field but otherwise, please shut them behind you and make sure they are securely latched.

-We run regular farm events and courses, including the national event "Open Farm Sunday" each June and also have a farm newsletter.
+We run regular farm events and courses, including the national event "Open Farm Sunday" each June in conjunction with the Cranham School fayre and we also have a farm newsletter.

 If you would like to be added to our mailing list, please use the